 "Za...ker...and?"
 The word came back confused, almost mangled as Rikku's brow furrowed.

 She was silent, looking over at her companions for a moment before grinning and slapping the Commander on the shoulder.
 "Well, it's okay!
-You can come with us for now!"
+You can come with us!
+Maybe once we get back to land, you'll recognise someone or something and we can get you home!"

 The girl skipped off, rounding up the men she'd come with and scolding them for fighting.
 Returning to Shepard, Rikku looped an arm through one armoured elbow and began to drag the Commander down the hallway.
 Since her options were to either stay and freeze waiting for a more familiar rescue or to follow and hope there was a spaceport somewhere on the planet, Shepard didn't object to the treatment except to extract her arm from Rikku's grip when they emerged from the ruins.